1,000+ Opportunities

 org The deadline to apply is Friday, June 17, 2022 at 11:59 p. m.
 ET.

-Based on current listing details, eligibility includes: Hispanic and Black-owned small businesses in Georgia with fewer than five full-time employees; must participate in mentoring sessions and workshops.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Hispanic and Black-owned small businesses in Georgia with fewer than five full-time employees; must participate in mentoring sessions and workshops.
+Confirm the full requirements in the official notice before applying.